 - 4. Ensure that your organizational site and subnet hierarchy is recorded through the Discovery & Inventory > Subnets page on the user interface.
 For more information on creating and managing subnets, see Subnets in the online help. - 5.
 Ensure that you have assigned the defined subnets to the deployed and configured inventory beacons through the Discovery & Inventory > Beacons page on the user interface.
-For more information, see Assigning a Subnet to a Beacon in the online help. - 6.
-If not already done, create and configure an account to access the database. - For Windows: Create an account (either a Windows domain account, or a local account on the Windows server) with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC_MANAGER_ALL_ACCESS privilege).
-You must register this account in the secure Password

-Store on the appropriate inventory beacon.
-The local SYSTEM account must be a member of the ora_dba database group in the Oracle security settings.
+For more information, see Assigning a Subnet to a Beacon in the online help.

+- 6. If not already done, create and configure an account to access the database. - For Windows: Create an account (either a Windows domain account, or a local account on the Windows server) with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC\MANAGER\ALL\ACCESS privilege).
+You must register this account in the secure Password Store on the appropriate inventory beacon.
+The local SYSTEM account must be a member of the ora\dba database group in the Oracle security settings.
+You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.
 Ensure that adequate credentials are available for the automated installation process to run by recording them in the secure Password Store available on each inventory beacon.
-For more information, see the online help for the inventory beacon.

-• For UNIX: For the purpose of FlexNet inventory agent installation, create a local user account and assign ssh privileges to it for the purpose of FlexNet inventory agent installation.
+For more information, see the online help for the inventory beacon. - For UNIX: For the purpose of FlexNet inventory agent installation, create a local user account and assign ssh privileges to it for the purpose of FlexNet inventory agent installation.
 Register this account in the secure Password Store on the appropriate inventory beacon.
 After installation, FlexNet inventory agent runs with sudo privileges and impersonates one of the accounts in the dba Oracle database group.
+You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.

-Important • The locally-installed FlexNet inventory agent cannot collect Oracle inventory for the Oracle server without an ora_dba user group.
-If your database administrator will not allow an ora_dba group, you can use direct or spreadsheet uploads inventory collection methods.
+Important • The locally-installed FlexNet inventory agent cannot collect Oracle inventory for the Oracle server without an ora\dba user group.
+If your database administrator will not allow an ora\dba group, you can use direct or spreadsheet uploads inventory collection methods.
 You can also execute ndtrack using a specific DBA user.
-For details, see Appendix D - Inventory Collection With Specific DBA on page 111.
+For details, see Appendix D - Inventory Collection Through ndtrack With a Specific DBA on page 113.